puzzmo-com/blog.puzzmo.com/content/posts/2024/07/22/hints-v2/index.md

 comments = false
 +++

 Today we're launching v2 of our [Cross|word](https://www.puzzmo.com/play/crossword) hint system!
-We're ditching time penalties for a cooldown timer that appears if you use more than three hints in quick succession.
+We're ditching time penalties for a cooldown timer that appears if you use three hints in quick succession.
 The details are towards the end of the blog post [here](#v2-cooldown-period).

 ### Puzzmo's quest to make crosswords more accessible